bestwebsoft/htaccess-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.4 - 28.07.2014 =
+* Update : We updated all functionality for Limit Attempts plugin.

 = V1.3 - 14.05.2014 =
 * NEW : The Ukrainian language file is added to the plugin.
 * Update : We updated all functionality for wordpress 3.9.1.